craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Texts/The Ballad of Grey Ordeal.md

 Tubric strode boldly forward, brandashing his young axe, and Eladrithal stood tall and aimed true, and Waywalket gathered a great power in her hands.

-They quickly slew the beast!
+In a flash of steel, they quickly slew the beast!
 The four arms and sharp beak were no match for the prowess of the three adventurers.